 Our CF Center is accredited by the Cystic Fibrosis Foundation, which ensures that your child receives expert, high-quality care.
 As an accredited center, we offer:

 Your child’s team will include doctors who specialize in pulmonology, endocrinology, gastroenterology, and infectious diseases.
 The team will also include a CF nurse coordinator, nutritionists, respiratory therapists, and physical therapists as well as licensed clinical social workers and psychologists.

 People in both our pediatric and adult centers who meet certain qualifications can participate in trials of new cystic fibrosis treatments.

 Seamless Transition to Adult Care

 Our comprehensive program includes helping young adults begin taking responsibility for their own care.
-We start teaching about the transition to our Adult Cystic Fibrosis Center when your child reaches age 16, providing support and guidance as they begin to manage home treatments, monitor their symptoms, and learn when to seek help from their doctor.
+We start preparing for the transition to our Adult Cystic Fibrosis Center when your child reaches age 16, providing support and guidance as they begin to manage home treatments, monitor their symptoms, and learn when to seek help from their doctor.